Algorithmic canonical stratifications of simplicial complexes: Stratification algorithm

 In this section, we discuss some of the implementation-level details and present pseudocode for the canonical stratification algorithm as described in Algorithm \ref{algorithm}.
 We first discuss the algorithm in the case of arbitrary dimension.
 Distinct implementations for special lower-dimensional cases are then discussed in \S \ref{sec:3d-alg}.

-Let $K$ be a finite $n$-dimensional abstract simplicial complex, let $P$ be its poset of simplices, and let $\pi: P \to [n]$ be the canonical stratification (Def.~\ref{dfn:strat}).
+Let $K$ be a finite $n$-dimensional abstract simplicial complex, let $P$ be its poset of simplices, and let $\pi: P \to [n]$ be the canonical stratification (Definition \ref{dfn:strat}).
 The \emph{$i$-strata} was defined to be the subposet $P_{\pi=i} \coloneq \{i\} \times_{[n]} P$.
 In general, $P_{\pi=i}$ consists of multiple connected components, which we are interested in determining.
-Let us call a connected component of $P_{\pi=i}$ a \emph{$i$-stratum}.
+Let us call a connected component of $P_{\pi=i}$ an \emph{$i$-stratum}.

 Recall from \ref{algorithm} that the proposed algorithm is an iterative algorithm which accepts $K$ as an initial input.
 On the first iteration, simplices lying in the $n$-strata $P_{\pi=n}$ are identified and assigned to their particular $n$-stratum.
 Then the simplices in the $n$-strata are removed, with the remaining simplices forming a subcomplex $K^1$ of lower dimension $\dim(K^1) < \dim (K)$. $K^1$ is then used as the simplicial complex for the next iteration.
 For each subsequent iteration, this procedure is repeated, and the algorithm terminates after assigning each simplex to the $i$-stratum to which it belongs.